Parent-Lab-University-of-Michigan/pcdh19_eeg_analysis/readme.md

 ## Usage
 The two main scripts you'll want to run will be `single_channel.m` and `multi_channel.m`.
 Everything else (except `comodulogram_test.m`) supports those two files. `single_channel.m` considers the EEG's individually, while `multi_channel.m` considers groups of them.
 Conceptually, the single channel analysis is easier to understand, but I spent more time in `multi_channel.m`, so that's better thought-out and documented.
-Many of the cells in the two scripts paralell each other, so if something doesn't make sense in one, check the other.
+Many of the cells in the two scripts parallel each other, so if something doesn't make sense in one, check the other.

 # File explanations
-Note that get_ functions work with the filesystem while calculate_ functions are pure functions.
+Note that get_ functions work with the file system while calculate_ functions are pure functions.
 All other files are scripts.
 * calculate_comodulogram: a function that to create comodulograms given a signal and frequency bands
-* calculate_comodulogram_stack: a function similar to calculate_comodulogram, but it first breaks the signal into chunks and returns the comodulogram for each chunck
+* calculate_comodulogram_stack: a function similar to calculate_comodulogram, but it first breaks the signal into chunks and returns the comodulogram for each chunk
 * comodulogram_test: a script that walks through the process of developing a comodulogram and demonstrates some of their limitations
 * get_clip_metadata: a function that holds the information about the clips that get analysed in the _channel scripts.
 * get_directory_info: a function that stores the paths to important files; it's basically a configuration file
 * get_lfp: this file reads and minimally processes `.edf` files into LFP signals
-* multi_clip.m: this script analyses a set of clips in paralell (formerly multi_channel.m)
+* multi_clip.m: this script analyses a set of clips in parallel (formerly multi_channel.m)
 * single_clip.m: this script analyses clips one at a time (formerly single_channel.m)

 # Contact
 The original author of these scripts is Jonathan Gould (jngould@umich.edu).

-# Acknoweledgements
+# Acknowledgements
 * Noor Daddo
 * Julie Ziobro
 * Jack Parent